 Copyright © 2018 WHATWG (Apple, Google, Mozilla, Microsoft).
 This work is licensed under a Creative Commons Attribution 4.0 International License.

-Thanks to Ian Hickson, Henri Sivonen, Tim Berners-Lee, Anne van Kesteren, and Jeff Jaffe for letting me quote their emails, blog posts, etc. in this book.
-TODO
+Thanks to Ian Hickson and Henri Sivonen for letting me quote their emails, blog posts, etc. in this book.

 Thanks to Ingvar Stepanyan for letting me use some of his Twitter quizzes in this book.

 Thanks to Mike Smith for providing a raw log from a validator instance for the Most common errors section in Appendix B. Conformance checkers.

 Thanks to Marcos Caceres, Sam Sneddon, Taylor Hunt, Mike Smith, Anne van Kesteren, Marie Staver, Ian Hickson, Mathias Bynens, Henri Sivonen, and Philip Jägenstedt for reviewing this book.